 Cost-Share Program Details–

-- Maximum benefit of $500 per landowner.
+- Maximum benefit of $500 per landowner for aerial application and $250 per landowner for ground application.

 - Costs exceeding either dollar limit will be paid for by the landowner.
 For example: a yellow starthistle job costs a contractor $1200.
-The owner pays $700 while the NWCB pays only its $500 offered limit.
+The owner pays $700 while the ACNWCB pays only its $500 offered limit.
 If a job costs a contractor $800, both parties pay $400.

 - Work will be done on a first-come first-serve basis until funds are exhausted or environmental conditions prohibit treatment.